robbobfrh84/gas-up/CREATE_dev-gas-stack/_shed/_old_tests_examples/gas-stack-create/README.md

 - couldn't figure out where I was at... or headed.
 - I "THINK" this is a UI website thing, that would be really nice if we pushed forward with making this a ligit tool.
 - BUT, NOT a development site.
 Looks like I got distracted creating UI while trying to learn CLASP.....
-- NOTE: Everything below this point is just the old notes I made before
+- NOTE: Everything OUTDATED below this point is just the old notes I made before
   - This will eventually be moved to _shed, see WHERE_ITS_AT

 -----
 # To Do